jkcolem/Husky_with_Freespace_Segmentation/README.md

 Note: If you click play in this state the husky will drop down to infinity.
 To test to see if the ROS2 action graphs are working, you can create a physic scene flat grid for the husky to interact with.
 Then create a shape that has collider preset so the lidar will be able to dectect it.
 Run ```RVIZ2``` in a sepreate terminal (requires you have ROS2.
 But in Part IV we will create a ROS2 docker container where you will able to do this command.).

-## 3. Moving the Husky in Isaac Sim
+## II.
+Moving the Husky in Isaac Sim

 ### A) Publishing Twist Message